Windows OS Hub

 }

-The script checks all active domain users whose passwords are about to expire.
-In 7 days before the password expires, a user starts to get emails sent to the address specified in AD.
-Emails are sent until the password is changed or gets expired.
+The script finds all active domain users whose passwords are about to expire.
+In the 7 days before the password expires, a user will begin to receive emails sent to the address specified in the AD.
+Emails will continue to be sent until the password is changed or expires.

 Run this PowerShell script regularly on any computer/server in your domain (it is easier to do it with the Task Scheduler).
-Of course, you will have to add the IP address of the host that is sending emails to the allowed senders list (can send email without authentication) on your SMTP server.
+In this example, we don’t use SMTP authentication in the script.
+So should add this host IP to the list of allowed senders on your SMTP server to allow email to be sent without authentication.

 Facebook Twitter Google + Pinterest